 DevOps security is a collaborative process.
 All key stakeholders should contribute to conversations about security requirements to ensure security is designed with everyone in mind.
 Additionally, sharing a DevOps report about any potential security threats with the wider team can lead to an optimal response.

 A core advantage of an effective DevOps security approach is building security into the earliest design and throughout development phases.
 Even after technology is developed, organizations should continuously test and revamp their security to ensure they’re prepared for new threats.

 Stay future focused

-Security threats are constantly evolving, but developers also are creating more advanced technology to protect against them.
-It’s critical that organizations stay ahead of the latest threats by investing in the latest security solutions, enabling them to identify new threat trends as they emerge.
+Security threats constantly evolve, but developers also are creating more advanced technology to protect against them.
+It’s critical that organizations stay ahead of the latest threats by investing in security solutions that enable them to identify new threat trends as they emerge.

 Using tools that automate key aspects of DevOps security helps streamline cumbersome processes.
 This reduces the amount of time and resources devoted to manual tasks while also minimizing the risk of costly mistakes.

 #1 — Architecture and design

 The architecture and design phase is the first part of creating any security measure.
 Security teams should understand the scope of the DevOps infrastructure and which elements need protection.
 An understanding of the shared security model is critical.
 The line between IaaS and PaaS is becoming increasingly blurred, and each one has a different security paradigm.

 Threat modeling can be done during this phase.
 This will allow security teams to define the threats facing each component to uncover vulnerabilities and determine what responses will be needed to secure them further up the DevOps pipeline.